angelim/snowly/README.md

 If everything is ok, Snowly delivers the default Snowplow pixel, unless you're using the debug mode.
 In debug mode it always renders the parsed contents of your requests.

+If you can't investigate the request's response, you can start Snowly in the foreground and in Debug Mode to output the response to STDOUT.
+`snowly -d -F`

 Example:
 `http://0.0.0.0:5678/i?&e=pv&page=Root%20README&url=http%3A%2F%2Fgithub.com%2Fsnowplow%2Fsnowplow&aid=snowplow&p=i&tv=no-js-0.1.0`
 ```json